wheerdam/linuxjoy/linuxjoy-api.md

 | 0   | Generic                           |
 | 1   | Xbox 360 Controller               |

 Use the `JoyFactory.get(int index)` function to get a `LinuxJoystick` reference of the desired controller.
+The `get` function will only give a reference to the device object.
+The user will still need to use the `open()` function to actually open the device.

 **Note:** `JoyFactory` currently does not support device identifier look-up in Linux and will always return a generic ID.
 The buttons and axes will be correctly reported.

-`JoyFactory` has the `getFirstUsableDevice()` function that will enumerate (if it has not been done already) and return a `LinuxJoystick` object of the first controller that has a valid ID to the caller.
+`JoyFactory` has the `getFirstUsableDevice()` function that will enumerate (if it has not been done already) and open and return a `LinuxJoystick` object of the first controller that has a valid ID to the caller.
 This function is useful if all the user wants to do is to just attempt to get a controller that is connected to the computer and go from there.
 The function will return `null` if there is no device that can be used.

 ### ALWAYS_USE_NATIVE